Skip to main content

 Tips for specific scenarios

-Infinite scroll / paginated lists
+Infinite scroll / lazy loading

 Login-gated content

-1. Pass the required cookies or session tokens via the headers parameter.
+If the data requires authentication, pass the required cookies or session tokens via FetchConfig:

-user_prompt="Extract my account balance",
+"Extract my account balance",

 )